Boy Meets World: Conclusion

 Boy Meets World was renewed for a sixth season in April 1998.
 Sabrina the Teenage Witch, another series airing on Friday nights, was the only other show to be renewed that year.
 By this time, the ratings for Boy Meets World had decreased by 14% from the last season, and the TGIF ratings had decreased by 17% overall.

 In 2000, Sabrina the Teenage Witch, moved from airing on ABC to the WB; by this stage, it was expected that Boy Meets World would also end its run, causing doubt about the future of the block.
-By April, production on the seventh season of Boy Meets World had concluded, and Savage was already planning on attending university.
+By April, production on the seventh season of Boy Meets World had concluded, and Savage was already planning on attending college.
 The series did not produce a "large-scale" series finale, and there was a possibility the show could return.
 In the same month, ABC officially announced that the seventh season would be the final season of the show.
 The hour-long series finale aired on May 5, 2000, in which Cory and Topanga consider moving to New York.